google/WebFundamentals/CONTRIBUTING.md

 ### Contributor License Agreements

-This section only applies if you are submitting a patch for us.
+This section only applies if you are submitting a patch.
 The CLA mentioned below does not apply if you are giving us a brand new article or tutorial.

 We'd love to accept your code patches!
 However, before we can take them, we have to jump a couple of legal hurdles.